-So Christmas in July may not be an official holiday (at least here in the US anyway).
-Still, July and August are undoubtedly great months to starting thinking about the holidays, especially when planning your Pinterest activity.
-If you’ve been on Pinterest in the past as a business, not just as a consumer in the past, you may already know the summer is the time to start prepping your holiday content.
-Prepping your Pinterest for the holidays might look like creating new content or, at the very least, creating a plan.
+If you’ve been using Pinterest for business for any period of time, you may already know the summer is the time to start prepping your holiday content.
+As you prep your Pinterest for the holidays you might think of creating new content or, at the very least, creating a plan.

-Pinterest people go to Pinterest to solve a problem or to look for something for the future.
 Pinterest pinners are planners.
-Try to say that five times fast!
+That means, they are searching for unique and inspirational ways to solve a problem or lay the steps for a future goal.
 Compare this to platforms like Instagram and Facebook, where people share their photos of events and memories of things that have already happened.

-As a result of this latest boom, Pinterest has released a guide about getting your audience all the holiday content they want NOW!
+As a result of this latest boom, Pinterest has released a guide about how to prep your Pinterest for the holidays and get your audience excited for all the comforting content they want NOW!

 - Christmas gift ideas (up 3x from last year)